lisamburns/ruby-data-structures/b-trees.md

           the right).
         * This removes an element in a leaf node.
 You may need to rebalance with the above procedure.
+* B+ tree: all keys/values in leaves.
+    * Higher branching factor acheivable.
+    * Leaves typically linked in a list, for easy in-order iteration.
+But I don't see why in-order traversal of a tree is so hard...